nataliakiselev/JS-Dashboard/README.md

 Currency converter, news, weather.
 CSS using Bootstrap.
 upd:

-### ✨ [Part preview](https://nataliakiselev.github.io/JS-Dashboard)  The news api is now only free in dev mode , accessible form localhost only.
+### ✨ [Part preview](https://nataliakiselev.github.io/JS-Dashboard)  The news api used here is now only free in development mode, accessible form localhost.
 To see the whole project this needs to be run locally.

 ### todo
 replace the news api with a free service